South Koreans squabble about MERS as more cases appear

 With 41 cases, South Korea has the most infections outside the Middle East where the disease first appeared in 2012, and where most of the 440 fatalities have been.

 As the number of infections in South Korea rises daily, fear and anger are growing.
-South Korea's neighbours are also increasingly concerned.
+South Korea's neighbors are also increasingly concerned.

 Memories are still fresh in Asia of Severe Acute Respiratory Syndrome (SARS), which emerged in 2002-2003 and killed about 800 people worldwide.
 MERS is caused by a coronavirus from the same family as the one that caused SARS.